 It is always a good exercise to make a list of things before you start an activity.
 Doing this keeps you organized and also helps you better execute your tasks and ideas.
 For example, you could have a list of things to do before you register a company.
-Or it could be a list of things needed to start a business.
+Or it could be a list of things needed to start a business and register limited company.

 If you have a startup or are planning on starting one, it’s important that you consider some factors that can help make or break your startup.
 The success of a business depends on several factors that we will discuss in this blog.
 Not all businesses succeed.
 But the ones that do have these in common.

 Here are some factors to consider before starting a business:

 Your business idea for your startup is going to be the focus of your startup.
 What does your startup do?
 What makes your startup different?
 What problems does your startup solve?
 Why did you start your startup?

 It’s important that you always keep in mind your business idea and the crux of it.
 Don’t lose focus on the idea and why you started your startup.
 There will be more startups or businesses that offer the same products or services as yours, and that is why it is important to focus on what makes your business different.